-Woodland Creation Grant Woodland Restoration Grant Grant Purpose Different grants which pay for the creation, maintenance, restoration, planning and health of Welsh woodlands and associated infrastructure Grant Rate Varies depending on the type of grant and area planted see below , Different grants which pay for the creation, maintenance, restoration, planning and health of Welsh woodlands and associated infrastructure Varies depending on the type of grant and area planted see below • The Woodland Creation Planning scheme offers grants of between £1,000 and £5,000 to develop plans for new woodland creation.
+Grant Name Woodland Creation Planning Grant Woodland Creation Grant Woodland Restoration Grant Grant Purpose Different grants which pay for the creation, maintenance, restoration, planning and health of Welsh woodlands and associated infrastructure Grant Rate Varies depending on the type of grant and area planted see below Grant Detail • The Woodland Creation Planning scheme offers grants of between £1,000 and £5,000 to develop plans for new woodland creation.
 Plans must be verified by Natural Resources Wales (NRW) to make sure they meet the UK Forestry Standard (UKFS).
 After a plan is successfully verified, it will be eligible for Welsh Government funding for tree planting.
 Applications can be made all year round (provided budget is available).
-If an application is selected, a registered woodland creation planner will be required to create a plan on the applicant's behalf.
-Discussing the application with a registered planner before applying is recommended.
-After a plan is verified, it will be eligible to apply for future Welsh Government funding for five years from the date of verification.
-The minimum area is 2ha. (a simplified process for areas of woodland which are less than 2 hectares may be available).
-There is a minimum grant of £1,000 per plan.
-For areas of woodland over 20 hectares, £50 per whole hectare will be paid, up to a maximum of £5,000 per plan, to include any specialist surveys. • The Woodland Creation scheme provides financial support for creating larger areas of woodland or small areas not suitable for the 'Small Grants - Woodland Creation Scheme' (see earlier).
+If an application is selected, a registered woodland creatio n planner will be required to create a plan on the applicant's behal f.
+Discussing the application with a registered planner before applying i is recommended.
+After a plan is verified, it will be eligible to apply for or future Welsh Government funding for five years from the date of of verification.
+The minimum area is 2ha. (a simplified process for areas c of woodland which are less than 2 hectares may be available).
+There is а minimum grant of £1,000 per plan.
+For areas of woodland over 2 0 hectares, £50 per whole hectare will be paid, up to a maximum of £5,00 0 per plan, to include any specialist surveys.

+The Woodland Creation scheme provides financial support for creating larger areas of woodland or small areas not suitable for the 'Small Grants - Woodland Creation Scheme' (see earlier).
 It replaces the Glastir Woodland Creation Scheme.
 It is available for farmers, land managers and other landowners.
 Applicants must have a verified Woodland Creation Plan before applying.
-Funding is available to create a plan through the Woodland Creation Planning Scheme (see previous).
+Funding is available to create a plan Scheme Woodland Creation Planning through the (see previous).
 Capital payments are also available for fencing and gates around tree planting areas.
 The minimum area of land for an application is 0.25ha.
 There is no maximum area.
 The scheme provides funding for the planting of trees and the installation of fencing and gates.
 It also offers 12 years of maintenance and premium payments (compensation for loss of agricultural income).
 Planting trees under the scheme will not affect Basic Payment Scheme (BPS) payments or land eligibility.
-Planting of trees under Woodland Creation can count towards the new Sustainable Farming Scheme Universal Action for tree cover on farms (see earlier). • The Woodland Restoration Grant offers funding to replant areas of Larch felled to control the spread of Phytophthora Ramorum disease.
+Planting of trees under Woodland Creation can count towards the new Sustainable Farming Scheme Universal Action for tree cover on farms (see earlier).

+• The Woodland Restoration Grant offers funding to replant areas of Larch felled to control the spread of Phytophthora Ramorum disease.
 Payments are available for restocking and also for a range of other capital works including fencing and Rhododendrum/Laurel control.
 The area eligible for funding is equivalent to twice the area of Larch identified on the Statutory Plant Health Notice or felling licence.
 Support is also available for the production of a Forest Management Plan where Plantations on Ancient Woodland Sites (PAWS) are being restocked.
 Applicants are able to claim for a one-off grant of £1,500 towards the cost.
+Duration Woodland Creation Planning Grant - after a plan is verified, it will be eligible for future Welsh Government funding for tree planting for five years Woodland Creation Grant - one off Establishment cost and then a maintenance payment for 12 years Woodland Restoration Grant - one off establishment cost Latest/ Update February 2025: The Woodland Creation Grant will open for applications from 3 rd March - 21 st November 2025.
+The Woodlands Restoration Grant closes for applications on 28 th February 2025.
+January 2025: The window for applications to the Woodland Creation